*This post contains half product purchased by me and half gifted to me as PR. For more information on how this works, please click the Disclosure tab.

 For me the ideal coverage is the mix of two, I either mix Original or Illuminating with Matte, and that makes my perfect foundation base of a slightly dewy slightly matte coverage.
 This little dreamy combo has lasted me through humid Maldives days, sweaty daytime Ibiza DJ gigs, poolside photos, rainy days in London, you name it.
 Even when I do go to foundation, I always mix a drop of my favourite foundation with this CC Cream!
 It lasts 16+ hours and I find doesn’t crease or oxidise.
 I have a slightly oily nose and I do find it oils up a bit on my nose after a long wear, but rather than adding powder as I hate the finish of powder, I just bring it with me on a long day with a brush and merely touch it up on my nose.
 I know this does make it a bit pricey.. contemplating buying two and then on top of that I really would wholeheartedly recommend the brush by IT that is designed with the CC in mind.. but it’s not essential.
 I would never falsely recommend anything and honestly?
 This brush really does the job.
 I only ever use it and I have approximately 500 other brushes I could use, but after trial and error I mean, they know what they’re talking about.

 Honestly I could continue on but I think you get the gist.
 This product for me has been a lifesaver and a pick me up at times when I haven’t felt at my best.
 It’s easy to use, helps my skin with it’s skincare properties and I get compliments all the time.
 What’s not to love?
-Maybe just two things actually… the lack of shade range which I’m hopeful is expanding all the time – 12 shades really is not good enough in this modern makeup world..
+Maybe just two things actually… the lack of shade range as I mention which I’m hopeful is expanding all the time – 12 shades really is not good enough in this modern makeup world..
 AND the price tag.
 It’s a bit hefty. £32 a bottle prices it out for a lot of buyers, but what I can tell you is this baby lasts.
 Oh boy does it last.
 See that used up one in the pic above?
 I started that one in February 2019 and I use it every day.
 So.. maybe it’s not so pricey in the long run – just upfront.
 Especially with the brush which is a further £36.

 I’ll leave it up to you to decide if for you personally it’s worth the purchase, but if it helps – I’d recommend it and talk about it until the sun comes up.
 I think my results speak for themselves.
 What do you think?